-By saying, “I’m not drinking,” you’re signaling that there is something wrong with how you’ve been drinking up to this point.
+By saying, “I’m not drinking,” you’re signaling that something is wrong with how you’ve been drinking up to this point.

-The people in your life who haven’t reached that conclusion are going to resist that and the resistance can come in many forms.
-Maybe you’re getting harangued by them, or pressured, or joked about.
+The people in your life who haven’t reached that conclusion will resist that, and the resistance can come in many forms.
+Maybe you’re getting harangued by them, pressured, or joked about.